the 2023 Welcome Event

 More importantly, these students are now safely housed and prepared for a productive first year at CSU, with an apartment that is functional, comfortable, conducive to study, and HOME.

 Thank you to all who helped in any way to make Year 2 such a success.
-If you would like to be part of the leadership core to plan and carry out the 2023 event, let us know by using the button below:
+If you would like to be part of the leadership core to plan and carry out the 2023 event, use the Contact Me area at the beginning of this page.

 History of the program